josh-clarke/true-random-cli/README.md

-# true-random-cli
+# true-random-dice-roller
-A node.js CLI for generating truly random numbers from Random.org.
+A node.js CLI for generating dice rolls using true random numbers from Random.org's API